 For three days from June 14th to June 16th, Farragut was host to the Association of Prep school & Colleges and Schools of the United States (AMCSUS) Commandant Conference, an annual gathering of commandants from around the country.
 16 commandants and their spouses attended, including our own Commandant Todd Wallingford and his wife, Kim York Wallingford.

 “I think it was good for Farragut because we were able to get our brand out there,” Commandant Wallingford said.
 “A lot of attendees had never been to Farragut or seen our campus, including Ray Rottman who’s the executive director of AMCSUS.
-My goal was to put Farragut on the map and let people know that yes, we’re still a great military school and we appreciate everything that AMCSUS has done for us.”
+My goal was to put Farragut on the map and let people know that yes, we’re still a great prep school and we appreciate everything that AMCSUS has done for us.”

 On Wednesday, June 14th, the group met for a Welcome Dinner at The Club at Treasure Island.
 There, they enjoyed a prime rib carving station, as well as snapper and chicken dishes, as they met and got to know each other.

 On Thursday, June 15th, the commandants and their wives were treated to a history and tour of Admiral Farragut Academy, with an introduction by RADM Mark Buzby, an alumnus of the class of 1975.
 The commandants and their spouses then split into two groups for a separate day of events.

 Commandant Wallingford and the rest of the commandants attended presentations by RADM Buzby, the Area 7 Leadership Camp drill instructor, Farragut Director of Ancillary Programs Brian Chatterley, and Critical Intervention Services (the security company employed by Admiral Farragut Academy).